ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 **Overview:**
 For new hires and especially junior engineers starting their first job, I have introduced a "three month catchup".
 This meeting provides the opportunity to sit down with a new employee in a more focused session.

 When things are going well this meeting helps to promote continued flow.
 When things are not going well it is an opportunity to provide constructive feedback in a more formal manner.
-At times I have utilized meeting as a "mini performance review".
+At times I have utilized this meeting as a "mini performance review".
 If you are conducting frequent one-on-ones (as I know you are!) then this meetings will be pretty straight forward with no surprises.
 However, I find it important to carve out time specifically for the employee to voice their thoughts on the new job/role in a more concentrated way.

 One to two weeks before the meeting, I conduct a quick 10-15 minute overview discussion of the meeting, where we go over the agenda and topics.
 This is an opportunity for your direct report to discuss in more detail than a standard 1-1 how the first three months of their job have been.